 This movie is going to be one of our summer blockbusters, and we're throwing a lot of resources behind it.
-We'll be putting the same ad in multiple magazines, and they all use different software to create the magazine layouts.
-We need the ad to work for all of our placements, regardless of what software is being used by the magazine publishers.
+The same image will be used in both print and Web advertising, so you need to give us formats that work for both media.

 art director comments The client loved the initial concept sketch I submitted last week, so we're ready to start building the files.
 I've had the photographer prepare the images we need, and the client has provided the studio and rating logo files.
-They also sent me the first two magazines' specs:
+They also sent me the magazine's specs: